New Apple Arcade Service Featuring No In-App Purchases Is Exactly What Mobile Gaming Needed

 - In “Shantae and the Seven Sirens” from WayForward, players explore a vast sunken city and battle the Seven Sirens in the Half-Genie’s most thrilling adventure yet.

-- “Skate City” from Snowman brings the heart and soul of street skating to life with multi-touch controls as city streets become the ultimate skater playground.
+- “Skate City”, developed by Agens and published by Snowman, brings the heart and soul of street skating to life with multi-touch controls as city streets become the ultimate skater playground.